 How a One-Time Internal Course Helps Build Organisational Capability

 A one-time classroom-based internal course is a type of instructor-led training that delivers learning material through lectures, discussions and presentations, usually to a group.
-Material can be on skills, knowledge or processes—anything that can build organisational capability.
+But just how does that benefit your capability building program?

 Why is classroom-based teaching good for building organisational capability?

 Most classroom-based learning involves, well, a class of learners.
 This can make it easier to train employees on certain processes, procedures, skills, behaviours and systems (i.e. capabilities) that are required knowledge for multiple roles.
 In many cases, it’s also more cost effective and nets you a faster time to proficiency than individual development plans might.